dldbwns23/dldbwns23.github.io/_posts/2025-08-29-Use-of-Models-in-Detection-and-Attribution-of-Climate-Change.md

 * **Regression-based techniques** offer key advantages: they can be optimized to improve the signal-to-noise ratio, they can analyze multiple signals at once, and they can formally account for uncertainty arising from both internal variability and model structure.

 To better predict future climate and connect climate impacts to their ultimate drivers, we will need reliable D&A for smaller-scale changes in variables beyond temperature, which remains a difficult task.
 D&A studies do not just use climate models; they serve as a powerful tool for evaluating them.
 If the leftover residual from a regression is larger than expected, it calls into question the statistical assumptions or the model's simulation of fingerprints and variability.
 Similarly, if a signal is detected but its amplitude in observations is significantly different from what models simulate, it points to flaws in the model or the forcings used to drive it.

+## Reference
+- Hegerl, G., & Zwiers, F. (2011).
+Use of models in detection and attribution of climate change.
+Wiley Interdisciplinary Reviews: Climate Change, 2(4), 570-591. https://doi.org/10.1002/wcc.121